UPDATED: What Employers Need to Know During the Coronavirus Pandemic

 - Instruct employees to wash their hands with soap and water frequently, scrubbing for at least 20 seconds.
 Ensure that adequate supplies are available to employees.

 - If soap and water are not available, instruct employees to frequently use hand sanitizer that is at least 60% alcohol.
 Ensure that sanitizer is available to employees.

 - Instruct employees to cough or sneeze into a tissue, discard the tissue and immediately wash or sanitize their hands or, if no tissue is available, cough or sneeze into their upper sleeve or elbow.

-Industries in which employees work in high-population-density environments (e.g., schools, high-volume retail) or have frequent and/or close contact with individuals whose COVID-19 status is unknown are considered medium-risk industries.
-Employers in these industries should consider whether and how to minimize face-to-face contact between employees and customers.
+Industries in which employees work in high-population-density environments (e.g., high-volume retail) or have frequent and/or close contact with individuals whose COVID-19 status is unknown are considered medium-risk industries.
+Employers in these industries (to the extent they are allowed to remain open during the pandemic) should consider whether and how to minimize face-to-face contact between employees and customers.
 They should also consider offering face masks to customers and employees who are or may be sick.
 Although paper face masks do not prevent a healthy person from becoming sick, they may help prevent a sick person from transmitting illness, which may help contain the illness until the sick person can leave the workplace.

 OSHA warns that employers in the following industries have a high or very high risk of exposure as compared to the general public: